Arizona governor says schools can't force unvaccinated students to quarantine if they're exposed to Covid-19

-(CNN)Arizona's governor has told two school districts its policy requiring unvaccinated students exposed to Covid-19 to quarantine is against state law.
+(CNN)Arizona's governor has told two school districts that requiring unvaccinated students exposed to Covid-19 to quarantine is against state law.

 Gov. Doug Ducey's education adviser sent a letter to the districts stating the mandatory quarantine practice is contrary to state law because Arizona does not require students to be vaccinated or wear a face covering to attend school.